danielhrisca/asammdf/CONTRIBUTING.md

 The _master_ branch is meant to hold the release code.
 At any time is should be identical to the code available on PyPI.

-PR's will be pushed on the _development_ branch.
+PR's will be pushed on the _development_ branch if the actual package code is changed.
 When the time comes this branch will be merged to the _master_ branch and a new release will be issued.

+PR's that deal with documentation, and other addiacent files (README for example) can be pushed to the _master_ branch.

 When submitting PR's please take into account:
 * the project's gloals